Host a Law Week event

 How do I get more information?

-If you are interested in running a Law Week event the best thing to do is speak to Georgia Angus, our Law Week Festival Director.
-She can help you with the planning and fill you in on all the details about how our program works.
+If you are interested in running a Law Week event the best thing to do is speak to Georgia Angus, our Law Week Festival Director, or Emilia Maubach, Events Coordinator.
+They can help you with the planning and fill you in on all the details about how our program works.

 They can be contacted by phone on (03) 9604 8100 or email.